Star Trek 4 movie reportedly shelved, but more shows on the way

-Deadline reported on Jan.
-8 that Star Trek's first female director S.J.
-Clarkson for Star Trek 4 was jumping off the Enterprise to go direct the upcoming HBO's Game of Thrones prequel series.
+Star Trek's first female director, S.J.
+Clarkson, is jumping off the Enterprise to direct the upcoming HBO's Game of Thrones prequel series, Deadline reported Tuesday.

 In August 2018, the Hollywood Reporter reported that Chris Pine and Chris Hemsworth (who played Kirk's father in the 2009 Star Trek film) might not rejoin the series due to contract problems.